ymark/X3ML-Tutorial/exercises/exercise1/README.md

 To define them, do the following:
 1. Click on Mapping #1 (or wherever mappings for class 'E22_Human-Made_Object` are)
 2. Click on the Domain part
-3. Under the ‘Target Entity’ (where the class 'E22_Human-Made_Object` is declared) click on ‘GENERATOR’
+3. Under the ‘Target Entity’ (where the class 'E22_Human-Made_Object` is declared), click on ‘GENERATOR’
-4. Click on LABEL tab (found on the upper menu bar of the popup window)
+4. Click on the LABEL tab (found on the upper menu bar of the pop-up window)
 5. Click on the '+' symbol to add a new label generator
 6. Select ‘CompositeLabel’
 7. Under 'Argument #1: term1', select as type 'Constant', and in the text below (with name 'Value') type `Painting with title:`
-8. Under 'Argument #2: term2', select as type 'Xpath', and in the text field with name 'Select or add your own XPath' start typing `title`.
+8. Under 'Argument #2: term2', select as type 'Xpath', and in the text field with name 'Select or add your own XPath', start typing `title`.
 You will notice that the system will provide you with all the valid XPATH expressions you could use for picking information from the source data.
 Select the following: `title/text()`.
 Leave the 'Argument #3' empty (it is an optional argument that is used for declaring the language tag of the label).

 ![3m-6.png](https://github.com/ymark/X3ML-Tutorial/blob/main/exercises/exercise1/images/3m-6.png)

-Click 'Save Label Generator' and close the popup window with the generators.
-This label generator, will add as label for all the instances of the class 'E22_Human-Made_Object', the textual contents of the corresponding element with name title.
-So practically, the instance with URI http://www.example.com/resource/painting/p-1 will have as rdfs:label `Painting with title: Self-Portrait as a Painter`.
+Click 'Save Label Generator' and close the pop-up window with the generators.
+This label generator will add a label for all the instances of the class 'E22_Human-Made_Object', the textual contents of the corresponding element with name title.
+So practically, the instance with URI `http://www.example.com/resource/painting/p-1` will have as `rdfs:label` `Painting with title: Self-Portrait as a Painter`.

 ### Step6.
 Transform Data

 While defining your URI and label generators, you can also transform the provided source data and see the results in different serializations.
-To do that you have to click the button 'Produce RDF', found at the bottom of your project editor.
+To do that, you have to click the button 'Produce RDF', found at the bottom of your project editor.
 This will transform your data according to your schema mappings and the generators that are defined so far.
 You can also change the output format by selecting alternative serializations (i.e. Turtle, N-Triple, TriG).